The AI Bill of Materials Explained for DevSecOps Teams #

 - Whether sensitive data was involved

 The AI Bill of Materials compresses response time by turning unknowns into searchable facts.
+When the inventory exists and is current, the first question in an incident (what is affected) has an answer in minutes rather than days.

 The Role of AI BOMs in AI-First AppSec #